sabakugaara/hacklog-remote-attachment-upyun/README.markdown

 ### Changelog

 ### 1.4.3
+* fixed: the bug that say "you have no permission to do this" when click the link in Tools area.

+### 1.4.3
-* fixed: the bug that duplicated signe the same url.
+* fixed: the bug that duplicated sign the same url.

 ### 1.4.2
 * added: TOKEN based anti-leeching feature support.